Ulmus 'Hertfordensis Latifolia': Description

+Loudon's "broad-leaved" epithet distinguished the tree from his narrow-leaved Hertfordshire elm, U. 'Hertfordensis Angustifolia'.

 Pests and diseases

 Though susceptible to Dutch Elm Disease, field elms (see Green's conjecture above) and their hybrids produce suckers and usually survive in this form in their area of origin.

 Cultivation

-The Woodland Trust records a small number of mature U. minor surviving in Hertfordshire.
+The Woodland Trust records a small number of mature U. minor and Ulmus × hollandica surviving in Hertfordshire.